SalimAkram/consultancy-breakable-toy/README.md

 ## Story Workflow

 1. You'll be assigned a story by your mentor
 2. Dive in!
-If you have any questions, post them in the appropriate Slack channels (unless you're a contractor, in which case you should post questions in the Shortcut story and tag your manager; don't hesitate to record a Loom if helpful!)
+If you have any questions, post them in the appropriate Slack channels
 3. When you're about ready to submit a PR, double-check...
    a.
 Have you written tests where appropriate?
    b.
 Does your test suite pass and does your code comply with style guidelines?
 (Check this easily by running the test, lint, and lint:style commands in your `package.json` files)